 Power reserve: 68 hours

-Movement decoration: Oscillating weight in 22-carat white gold
+Movement decoration: Oscillating weight in 22-karat white gold

 Functions: Hours, minutes, seconds